University of Texas at El Paso Academic Catalog

 Graduate Programs

-At the graduate level, the College offers master's degrees in the areas of Literacy Education, Curriculum and Instruction (i.e., Bilingual Education, Early Childhood/Elementary Education, Educational Technology, and Engineering), Educational Administration, School Counseling, Mental Health Counseling, Educational Diagnostics, and Special Education.
-Students who wish to specialize in other subject areas can consult with COED Graduate Faculty for approval.
+At the graduate level, the COED offers master's degrees in the areas of Alternative Teaching Certification; Bilingual Education; Curriculum and Instruction (Educational Technology; Dual Credit Teaching); Diversity, Equity, & Social Justice in Education; Early Childhood Education; Linguistic Diversity & Educational Equity; Literacy Education, Educational Administration, School Counseling, Mental Health Counseling, Educational Diagnostics, and Special Education.
+Students who wish to specialize in other subject areas may consult with COED Graduate Faculty for approval.
 In addition to these graduate degree programs, the College offers graduate-level courses leading to advanced Texas licensure in administration, supervision, counseling, and various teaching specialties.
-A Doctorate of Philosophy (Ph.D.) in Teaching, Learning, and Culture is offered in the Department of Teacher Education and a Doctor of Education (Ed.D.) in Educational Leadership and Administration is offered in the Department of Educational Leadership and Foundations.
-(For information about graduate programs in Education, students should refer to the University's Graduate Catalog.)
+COED also houses a Doctorate of Philosophy (Ph.D.) in Teaching, Learning, and Culture and a Doctor of Education (Ed.D.) in Educational Leadership with various sub-specialization areas of study.
+For information about graduate programs in Education, students should refer to the University's Graduate Catalog.

 The College maintains close ties with practicing professional teachers through field-based teacher preparation programs.
 The educator preparation programs are approved by the Texas Higher Education Coordinating Board (THECB) and by the Texas State Board for Educator Certification (SBEC).
 Students who successfully complete a certification program are recommended to receive teacher certification in the state of Texas.